lss¶

 The length of the simulation

-Random seed (integer) or np.random.RandomState instance to set the initial state of the random number generator for reproducibility.
+Random seed (integer) or np.random.RandomState or Generator instance to set the initial state of the random number generator for reproducibility.
 If None, a randomly initialized RandomState is used.

 An n x ts_length array, where the t-th column is \(x_t\)